Loading…

 VFP 489 Experiential Learning in Video and Film Production

-College of Technology Certificate Electives (15 credits)
+Technology Certificate Electives (15 credits)

 Free Elective (3 credits)